Owodo: Reign

-The trade route from Okedo to the Ekiogiso ('Ogiso market', later Agbado market) (Note: Agbado market is situated in Aviama, a traditional village in the centre of Benin City close to Ramat Park.) was affected by the presence of the Osogan, described in oral tradition as legendary man-eating monsters that impeded trade and travel.
-A divination commissioned by Owodo advised a ritual involving seven days of human sacrifice, with each day requiring a male child from a noble family.
+According to Ọmọregie, the trade route from Okedo to the Ekiogiso ('Ogiso market', later Agbado market) (Note: Agbado market is situated in Aviama, a traditional village in the centre of Benin City close to Ramat Park.) was affected by the presence of the Osogan, described in oral tradition as legendary man-eating monsters that impeded trade and travel. Ọmọregie further writes that a divination commissioned by Owodo advised a ritual involving seven days of human sacrifice, with each day requiring a male child from a noble family.
 The nobles refused and began avoiding the palace.

-One Senior Noble, Evian, volunteered to deal with the Osogan.
-Skilled as an ironsmith, leatherworker, hunter, and Ogun priest, and with previous service in the Royal Council, he created a heated iron club (Umomo) attached to a handle.
-He confronted the creature at Okedo at its expected time, struck it in the throat, after which it disappeared and, according to oral tradition, was not seen again.
-This outcome removed the need for the proposed sacrifice and increased Evian's reputation among the populace and nobility.
+According to Ọmọregie, one Senior Noble, Evian, volunteered to deal with the Osogan.
+Described as an ironsmith, leatherworker, hunter, and Ogun priest with previous service in the Royal Council, Evian reportedly created a heated iron club (Umomo) attached to a handle. Ọmọregie states that Evian confronted the creature at Okedo at its expected time, struck it in the throat, after which it disappeared and, according to oral tradition, was not seen again.
+In Ọmọregie's account, this outcome removed the need for the proposed sacrifice and increased Evian's reputation among the populace and nobility.

-Within the palace, the wives' rank corresponded to the age of their eldest sons.
-As Ikaladerhan—son of Ometo—was the youngest, Ometo was deemed the "least-placed wife" (Arukho).
-Esagho, whom Owodo ranked first after inheriting her from his late brother Agbonze, held influence within the palace.
+Ọmọregie states that the wives' rank within the palace corresponded to the age of their eldest sons.
+As Ikaladerhan, son of Ometo, was the youngest, Ometo was deemed the "least-placed wife" (Arukho). Ọmọregie further states that Esagho, whom Owodo ranked first after inheriting her from his late brother Agbonze, held influence within the palace.

 Fall and end of the monarchy

-Owodo's reign was affected by a series of political, economic, and domestic challenges.
+According to Ọmọregie, Owodo's reign was affected by a series of political, economic, and domestic challenges.
 His difficulties in balancing power among the monarchy, the Edionnisen, and the royal council contributed to a decline in his authority.

 Simultaneously, domestic discord within the palace intensified.
 Due to concerns over his lack of biological children, many of Owodo's wives urged him to consult the oracle.
-His senior wife, Esagho, was sent alone to seek the oracle's verdict; in A Short History of Benin (4th ed.), the historian Jacob Egharevba maintains that Esagho provided a fabricated prophecy that shifted the blame for the infertility from herself to Owodo's only son, Ikaladerhan.
-Under her influence, the other wives joined in urging Owodo to sacrifice Ikaladerhan; ultimately, instead of executing him, Owodo exiled his son and the child's mother, Ometo, from the city, leaving the kingdom without a clear heir.
-Osarẹn Ọmọregie, however, asserts that Ikaladerhan was not executed because the royal executioners, reportedly moved by pity, spared his life and advised him to avoid the palace during his father's reign.
+His senior wife, Esagho, was sent alone to seek the oracle's verdict; in A Short History of Benin (4th ed.), historian Jacob Egharevba maintains that Esagho provided a fabricated prophecy that shifted the blame for the infertility from herself to Owodo's only son, Ikaladerhan.
+Under her influence, the other wives joined in urging Owodo to sacrifice Ikaladerhan; ultimately, instead of executing him, Owodo exiled his son and the child's mother, Ometo, from the city, leaving the kingdom without a clear heir. Ọmọregie, however, asserts that Ikaladerhan was not executed because the royal executioners, reportedly moved by pity, spared his life and advised him to avoid the palace during his father's reign.
 He eventually found refuge in Ughoton, where local elders provided him shelter before he fled further.